gaborvecsei/Pdf-Split-Merge/README.md

-# Pdf Split & Merge
+# PDFSM - Pdf Split & Merge

-Simple tool to split and merge multiple pdf files at once
+Simple tool to split and merge multiple pdf files

+> I wanted to quickly select pages from pdf files and merge them into a single document but I did not find any usable tool...So I made one in a few minutes :smiley:

 ## Install